nakal/shell-setup/README.md

 # nakal's shell configuration

 What is being configured here?
+Click on the links to see details about the configuration done for the specific piece of software.

 * shells:
 	* tcsh